Let me guess:

 Good, because this is where the timeline splits.

-After visiting Akihabara, you visit either the Pokemon Café or Nakano Broadway.
+After visiting Akihabara, you visit either the Pokémon Café or Nakano Broadway.

 There’s a Pokémon Center here too in case you didn’t go to Ikebukuro’s.

-At Tokyo Station, a major area of Tokyo with skyscrapers and the Imperial Palace and gardens in case you want to see some regular places too.
-(Hmm could the Budokan in the palace gardens be considered a K-on location?)
+At Tokyo Station, a major area of Tokyo with skyscrapers and the Imperial Palace and Gardens in case you want to see some regular places too.
+(Hmm, could the Budokan in the palace gardens be considered a K-On location?)